ordina-jworks/ordina-jworks.github.io/_posts/2020-03-16-ZPR-explained.md

 </div>

 Our frontend application consists of two parts.
-The first part is aimed at citizens who wish to help the cause, who can notify this surveillance network when they find a bottle as shown in the image below.
+The first part is aimed at citizens who wish to help the cause.
+They can feed data in the system via the citizen science application when they find a bottle as shown in the image below.
 This is the first way that data from the plastic bottles comes into our system.
 We allow the user to upload an optional image when submitting this data.
-These images are stored in a secured S3 bucket.
+These images are stored in a secure S3 bucket.
-The second part is aimed at the researchers, and could be seen as the “backend” of the project, where the data given by the GPS trackers and the citizens is visualized in a clear and orderly way.
+The second part is aimed at the researchers, and could be seen as the backoffice of the project, where the data given by the GPS trackers and the citizens is visualized in a clear and orderly way.

 <div style="text-align: center;">
   <img alt="Zero Plastic Rivers" src="/img/2020-03-16-ZPR-explained/zpr-frontend-application.png" width="auto" height="40%" target="_blank">